tevaughan/numeric/src/mainpage.md

 # Introduction  {#mainpage}

-The C++-11 numeric library provides physical units, an adaptive quadrature integrator, and the ability to instantiate a linear interpolant in various, convenient ways.
+The "numeric" project is a C++-11 library that provides physical units, an adaptive quadrature integrator, and the ability to instantiate a linear interpolant in various, convenient ways.

 ## Physically Dimensioned Quantities